zhangi/django_db_pooling/README.md

 so that no more new connection can be established.

-To solve the above issue, this patch adds a non-local attribute 'connection_pool'.
+To solve the above issue, this patch adds a non-local attribute `connection_pool`.
 It is a dictionary with keys being the connection alias name and values being a list of pooled connection objects.
 Whenever a new request starts, connection object in the pool will be reused if there is any or else new connection object is created.
 The connection object will be bound to the